Questions & Answers

 Find a distraction.
 Refocusing their attention to a hobby or activity they love, or even simply their favorite snack may help.

 Everyone's situation is different, and each person is at a different point in their condition's development.
-Wherever your loved one may be in their treatment journey, use this Doctor Discussion Guide to help get their conversation started about your loved one's symptoms and what steps to take.
+Wherever your loved one may be in their treatment journey, use this Doctor Discussion Guide to help get the conversation started about your loved one's symptoms and what steps to take.

 Questions about REXULTI